 Biodiversity around the world is rapidly decreasing.
 In fact, recent research has suggested that the “sixth mass extinction” on Earth is underway.
 In order to contribute to multiple studies, centered on characterization of this phenomenon, we propose for a deep neural network based approach for measuring the biodiversity of the tree species.

 Mahidol University & University of Bremen 2018-2022

-The Medical Informatics Research Unit is a joint effort of Mahidol University (Dominik, Thailand) and the University of Bremen to perform research in the area of medical informatics.
+The Medical Informatics Research Unit is a joint effort of Mahidol University (Bangkok, Thailand) and the University of Bremen to perform research in the area of medical informatics.
 Topics range from novel technological solutions for intraoperative support for surgeons to data mining of geospatial data for public health.